 To connect the wiring of the 738Z to the PROG header of the panel, use a PC-0140 Connector Assembly (included with the 738Z) for connection of a Model 300 harness.
-When used with the XTLN/XTLN-WiFi, the 738Z operates using the backup battery when primary power is not present.
+The 738Z only operates when primary power is present.

 Note: The PROG header is not intended to provide a Keypad Data Bus connection.
-The programming keypad is operational only when primary power is applied to the panel.
+The programming keypad is operational only when primary power is applied to the XTLC.